 Gretchen Berg is a teaching artist/educator with more than 30 years of experience.
-She is known for her collaborative approach, working with educators and students to integrate theater, dance, visual arts, and classroom curriculum in New England schools, community centers, and museums. (more…)
+She is known for her collaborative approach, working with educators and students to integrate theater, dance, visual arts, and classroom curriculum in New England schools, community centers and museums.
+She received the Maine Alliance for Art Education’s 2007 Bill Bonyun Award for her contribution to the arts in Maine schools. (more…)

 Sarah Boyden is a resident artist in many local schools, specializing in large scale, collaborative, mixed-media projects.
 She grew up on a farm on the island of Vinalhaven where she learned the true meaning of being resourceful and building community.
 She has a particular passion for cardboard and other recyclable materials, making everyday items shine and be seen in a new light. (more…)